-Kalpna teacher further explained the fort has various halls, temples, mosques, barracks for housing soldiers, prison cells, stables, gardens etc. After completing the visit you have to locate the places in the map.
+Kalpna teacher further explained the fort has various halls, temples, mosques, barracks for housing soldiers, prison cells, stables, gardens etc. When we have seen the fort I will ask you to show them to me on the map you are looking at right now.